Royal Commission on the Status of Women: Commissioners

 Florence Bird, a journalist and broadcaster from Ottawa, was appointed chairperson of the Commission.
 This marked the first time a Royal Commission of inquiry had been chaired by a woman.
 Bird was associated with the Canadian Senate in 1978 and was part of the Royal Commission in 1967.
 Since she was part of the Royal Commission’s chair, she was given thousands of letters from public hearings concerning women’s rights.
 The arguments in the letters from common people mostly stated that men and women were seen as equal, but they were not in many ways.
-The main argument Bird covered was inequality pay.
+The main argument Bird covered was inequality in pay.
 Women were earning half of what men earned for the same job.
 Bird’s commission also fought for their right to abortion and birth control access.

 Elsie MacGill (1905 – 1980) was an active feminist and the first female aeronautical engineer.
 During the Second World War, she had worked as chief aeronautical engineer for Canadian Car & Foundry and oversaw the mass production of Hawker Hurricane fighter planes, which led media to give her the nickname “Queen of the Hurricanes.”
 MacGill had grown up with a keen interest in women's rights: her mother had broken ground as one of the first female judges in Canada, while her maternal grandmother had been a suffragist.
 Before joining the Commission, MacGill had served as national president of the Canadian Federation of Business and Professional Women’s Clubs, and she would go on to become noted as a vocal critic of discrimination against women in engineering.
 Because of her workforce experience, she advocated for women in the workforce.
 MacGill was heavily involved with women being paid for maternity leave.
 As a liberal feminist, MacGill believed that women should also have full control over their bodies, and should have the right to abort, much like Bird.

 Lola M. Lange was from Claresholm, Alberta, and had a background in farming and community activism.

 Jeanne Lapointe was a literature professor at Université Laval.
 She had previous commissioner experience as part of the Royal Commission of Inquiry on Education in the Province of Quebec.
 After her work with the Commission, she would go on to make significant academic contributions to psychoanalytic literary analysis and feminist analysis.

 Doris Ogilvie was a juvenile court judge from Fredericton, New Brunswick.
 She would later go on to chair the Canadian Commission of the International Year of the Child.